 March 3rd, 2009 admin

 Websites contain text and styling.
-As it turns out, the site’s styling determines how easy it will be to translate it.
+As it turns out, the site’s styling determines how easy canadian pharmacy it will be to translate it.
 When you build your site, it’s important to keep in mind that one day, you may need to translate it.
 This means that the same pages will have to display nicely when the text changes.
 I’d like to talk about a few problems that we see repeating.
-Understanding those problems amounts to 90% of the solution.
+Understanding canadian pharmacy coupon code those buy cialis problems amounts to 90% of the solution.
 The rest is common sense.